mdrews93/fanduel_viewer_extension/README.md

 ## How to use

-Once the lineup pages loads, wait 5 seconds (it's hardcoded in, I told you the code was shit).
+Once the lineup pages loads, wait ~~5~~ 4 seconds (it's hardcoded in, I told you the code was shit).
 Then you have to click on the little arrow in the bottom right:
 ![example](assets/example.png)

-Wait another 2 seconds (yupp, another one) and then the value should appear next to the score.
+Wait another ~~2~~ 1.5 seconds (yupp, another one) and then the value should appear next to the score.

 ## Issues
-* Once the FanDuel website autorefreshes your lineup scores, the values will disappear and you'll have to refresh the page to see them again.
+* Once the FanDuel website autorefreshes your live lineup scores, the values will disappear and you'll have to refresh the page to calculate them again.
-* It might only work on players whose game is still active
-* Hella more
+* If you resize the webpage causing the player's card to adjust its layout, you'll need to refresh the page